learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 {% include_relative reschedule.html %}

-Also If one of the application fails, perhaps because of a memory leak, Kubernetes will restart the app a predetermined number of times.
+If one of the application fails, perhaps because of a memory leak, Kubernetes will restart the app a predetermined number of times.

-Kubernetes never trust the nodes and the applications to work fine and is always observing the state of your infrastructure for glitches.
+Kubernetes is designed with the understanding that nodes cannot be expected to continue working forever, so has a design that is self-healing; it is always observing the current state of the infrastructure and takes action whenever it detects that this doesn't match the desired state of the infrastructure.

-In the cloud, Kubernetes also monitors resources.

-If you don't have enough capacity to run all of your apps, it will ask the cloud provider to provision more compute resources.
+Where it finds a discrepancy, for example if there isn't enough capacity to run all of your apps, it will ask the cloud provider to provision more compute resources.

 {% include_relative scaling.html %}

-Kubernetes is excellent for deploying containers, but it's designed to maximise the efficiency of your infrastructure.
+Kubernetes is excellent for deploying containers in a way that maximises the efficiency of your infrastructure.

 When you deploy three instances of an application, those are scheduled to maximise efficiency.

-Kubernetes by default will try to spread the containers across all nodes, and try to pack your nodes as dense as possible.
+Kubernetes by default will try to spread the containers across all nodes, and try to pack your nodes as dense as possible <!-- this statement is a little contradictory, maybe delete this line? -->.

 There's no guarantee that three instances of your applications will end up on five different devices.

 {% include_relative allocations.html %}

-They could be deployed all on the same node.

-Or maybe in two, depending on the resource allocation.
+They could all be deployed on the same node, or they could be deployed across two nodes, depending on the physical resources available.

-Particularly in the embedded world where resources are scares, you don't want deployments just to be placed anywhere.
+Particularly in the embedded world where resources are scarce, you don't want deployments to be placed just anywhere.

 **You want to have a strict set of rules for deployments.**

 As an example, each solar panel should have only one app running at any given time.

-In the case of an application in charge of tilting the solar panels to track the trajectory of the sun, you don't want to have two applications deployed on the same node to drive the same motor.
+In the case of an application responsible for tilting the solar panels to track the trajectory of the sun, you don't want to have two applications deployed on the same node that are trying to drive the same motor.

 ## Advanced deployments in Kubernetes

-Kubernetes has several strategies to deploy containers in your nodes.
+Kubernetes can use several strategies to allocate containers to your nodes.

-The most straightforward strategy is _[Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)_.
+The most straightforward strategy is a _[Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)_.

 In a _Deployment_, you specify the number of instances of your application and Kubernetes will find the space to allocate them.

-This is the most common deployment.

-It's a very popular strategy for releasing apps in the cloud, but not useful in the embedded world.

-There's a few more strategy such as _[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)_ and _[ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)_.
+This is the most common deployment type, but while it's useful for cloud deployments where we don't care which specific node is running our application (we just care that it's being run by _something_), this is less useful in the embedded world.

+Other srategies include _[StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)_ and _[ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)_. <!-- is a StatefulSet comparable here? -->

-Each of them comes different trade-offs.
+Each of them comes with different trade-offs, but doesn't serve our goal of having our application run on every available node.

-One in particular — the _[DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)_ — deploys one application per node.
+For this we need a _[DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)_, a strategy that deploys one application per node.

-If you wish to have a single application accessing the hardware of your embedded computer, perhaps a _DaemonSet_ is a better strategy.

-If you add a new solar panel with a connected device and join it to the cluster, Kubernetes will schedule and deploy the application automatically on that node too.
+If you add a new IoT-connected solar panel to the cluster, Kubernetes will automatically schedule and deploy the application on that embedded device (node) too.

 {% include_relative daemonset.html %}